PeterAarts/FleetManagement/README.md

 # Fleet Management Solution Overview
 This document describes the frontend component of a comprehensive Fleet Management solution.
 The complete system is designed to provide real-time tracking, management, and analytics for a fleet of vehicles.
-Combined with the API-Daemon, that is schedules the collection of data from different external data sources:
+Combined with the **API-Daemon** [https://github.com/PeterAarts/API_daemon], that is schedules the collection of data from different external data sources:
-* European OEM Truck manufactors data stream based on rFMS and/or a mockingserver (also a project)
+* European OEM Truck manufactors data stream based on rFMS and/or a **Mockingserver** ([https://github.com/PeterAarts/MockServer])
 * Weather data
 * RDW (Dutch MOT database)
 * Ability to extend with